gvwilson/thirdbit/src/fiction/santas/index.md

-"I'm afraid that will be rather difficult," the Elfabot said, poking its head out from behind the train's engine.
+"I'm afraid that will be rather difficult," the Elfabot said, poking its head out from underneath the train's engine.
 "You see,
 the only one left in this world is in the factory that Santazilla is guarding."